-Students come to the high schools from several public school feeder districts including Crystal Lake District 47, Cary Community Consolidated School District 26, Fox River Grove School District 3, and Prairie Grove School District 46.
+Students come to the high schools from several public elementary school districts including Crystal Lake District 47, Cary Community Consolidated School District 26, Fox River Grove School District 3, and Prairie Grove School District 46.

-Each year the Chicago Sun-Times ranks Illinois' 689 high schools.
-For the current year, all four District 155 schools are in the top 25% of all public high schools.
-This includes Cary-Grove (54th, 7.8%), Prairie Ridge (60th, 8.7%), Crystal Lake Central (157th, 22.8%), and Crystal Lake South (105th, 15.5%).
+Each year the Chicago Sun-Times ranks Illinois' 677 high schools.
+In the most recent ranking, all four District 155 schools are in the top 20% of all public high schools.
+This includes Cary-Grove (37th, 5.5%), Prairie Ridge (48th, 7.1%), Crystal Lake Central (112th, 16.5%), and Crystal Lake South (105th, 15.5%).
 In 2014, The Washington Post listed Prairie Ridge, Cary-Grove, and Crystal Lake Central in the 10% of the country's most challenging schools.
-Further, Newsweek/The Daily Beast lists Cary-Grove in the top 4% of all U.S. public high schools.
-The school ranked 897th in the country (37th in Illinois) for the 2013 ranking while Prairie Ridge ranked 767th in the country and 34th in Illinois.
+Further, Newsweek/The Daily Beast lists Cary-Grove and Prairie Ridge in the top 3% of all U.S. public high schools.
+Cary-Grove ranked 733rd in the country (32nd in Illinois) for the 2013 ranking while Prairie Ridge ranked 767th in the country and 34th in Illinois.
 Additionally, the U.S. News & World Report ranked Cary-Grove as the 1,414th best public high school in the country for 2013.

 The district employs nearly 700 people including approximately 400 teachers, sixteen building administrators, and a full complement of district administrators, guidance counselors, social workers, school psychologists, school nurses, support staff, and special education services personnel.
 In the core subjects, all of the district's teachers are teaching in their academic major.
-In fact, 84.7% hold master's degrees or higher.
+In fact, approximately 85% hold master's degrees or higher.

 District 155 is one of Illinois' most financially healthy school districts, having received the highest financial rating from the Illinois State Board of Education for each of the last ten school years.
 The Financial Recognition rating is based on fund balance to revenue ratio, expenditures to revenue ratio, days cash on hand, short-term borrowing, and long-term debt.